Skip to chat with us. Skip to content

 Share this article

-How are UTIs diagnosed and treated?
+How are UTIs Diagnosed and Treated?

 Common symptoms of a urinary tract infection include frequent and painful urination, discomfort in the pelvic area, and cloudy or foul-smelling urine.
 Since the symptoms of a UTI can be mistaken for other conditions, like bladder infections, premenstrual syndrome, or ailments associated with menopause or advanced age, UTIs may be diagnosed through a urine sample if the diagnosis is unclear or if the UTI symptoms don’t improve despite a first course of UTI treatment.
-Samples can also be used to differentiate between a kidney stone or STI testing.
+Samples can also be used to differentiate between kidney stones and STI testing.
 If UTI-causing microbes are present in the urine sample, your doctor will prescribe an antibiotic.

-Consequences of leaving a UTI untreated
+Consequences of Leaving a UTI Untreated

-While mild urinary tract infections can clear up on their own within 24 to 48 hours, they generally require treatment with antibiotics.
-In order to ensure the infection completely clears up, it’s important to finish the full course of antibiotics, even if you notice signs your UTI is going away before you’ve finished the prescription.
+While mild urinary tract infections can clear up within 24 to 48 hours, they generally require antibiotic treatment.
+To ensure the infection completely clears up, it’s important to finish the full course of antibiotics, even if you notice signs your UTI is going away before you’ve finished the prescription.
+If a UTI is left untreated, it can lead to more serious health issues, including the following:

-Increased pain and discomfort
+1. Increased pain and discomfort

 As microbes take hold in your urinary system, they cause inflammation in the tissues, leading to increased pain and discomfort.
 As with any infection, your body needs plenty of rest for optimal recovery, but the increased pain and discomfort can interfere with sleep, work, exercise, and your lifestyle, making it even harder for your body to fight the infection and for you to feel on track.

-Kidney infection (pyelonephritis)
+2. Kidney infection (pyelonephritis)

-Recurrent infections
+3. Recurrent infections

-Untreated UTIs often lead to recurrent infections, since the bacteria never really goes away — it just becomes less prolific, waiting for the right conditions to regain its numbers.
+Untreated UTIs often lead to recurrent infections since the bacteria never really goes away — it just becomes less prolific, waiting for the right conditions to regain its numbers.
 Recurrent UTIs are defined as two or more infections within six months or three or more within a year.

-Sepsis
+4. Sepsis

 Sepsis, or urosepsis, is a life-threatening infection that occurs when an untreated UTI travels to the kidneys and the body’s defence system turns on itself, attacking tissues and organs.
 Treatment for sepsis requires hospitalization, intravenous (IV) antibiotics, and monitoring for organ failure and septic shock.

-Bladder damage
+5. Bladder damage

 The inflammation caused by a UTI can damage the protective layer of cells that line the bladder, leading to permanent bladder damage.
 In some cases, this chronic damage can be a contributing factor in bladder cancer.

-Pregnancy complications
+6. Pregnancy complications

 UTIs during pregnancy can impact fetal health and cause low birth weight or premature delivery.
 They may also increase the risk of high blood pressure and anemia.

-Urethral narrowing in men
+7. Urethral narrowing in men

 Over time, untreated and recurring UTIs can scar the urethra in men.
 The built-up scar tissue narrows the walls, making it more difficult to pass urine.
 This can cause a build-up of microbes in the bladder, increasing the frequency of UTIs and the risk for prostate or kidney infections and permanent damage.

-How to prevent UTIs
+How to Prevent UTIs

 • Stay hydrated: Drinking ample water throughout the day can help prevent UTIs by continually flushing the urinary system and supporting immune function.